 “One of our largest costs here is energy.
 In order to be competitive with other countries like Spain, which has free heat, we need lower cost, sustainable energy, to both increase business productivity and supply the UK market with UK produce.
-Working with AMP, that is what we have achieved.”
+Working with AMP Clean Energy, that is what we have achieved.”

 Felice Gibilaro added:

 AMP Clean Energy believes Villa Nursery is a great example of good practice which other nurseries could benefit from.
-Only 18 per cent of peppers sold in our supermarkets are grown in the UK with the rest being imports.
+Only 18 per cent of peppers and around a fifth of tomatoes sold in our supermarkets are grown in the UK with the rest being imports.